 Mathers House is the first building you see when entering Mather's Lane from Bathurst Street.
 Criterion House is on the opposite side of the lane and is also accessible from Criterion Lane.

-You can also download our current program of activities in our newsletter What's On In Positive Ageing - Spring Edition(PDF, 992KB).
+You can download our current program of activities in our newsletter What's On in positive ageing - autumn edition(PDF, 700KB).

 We also engage in outside activities, such as:

 - guided tours of historic and heritage sites with expert guides who bring alive our Hobart heritage

 - excursions to outdoor sites and into the bush to meet other older people and share food and adventures

 - music concerts and 'meet the musician' opportunities.

 We are always looking for partnerships and opportunities to work with groups, organisations and individuals.
 If your activity fits in with the social inclusion aims of the City of Hobart, we would be keen to talk to you and look at ways in which we may be able to support your activity.
 To share your ideas, contact us on 03 6234 1441 or email firstname.lastname@example.org.

 You can hire our facilities after hours and on the weekend at very reasonable rates.
 Fees are calculated on a casual or regular basis with preference given to community-based activities.

 The Hobart Older Persons' Reference Group (HOPRG) is a group of older people who have an interest in Hobart.
 HOPRG works to build community and social connectedness for older people both locally and throughout greater Hobart.